constellationcolon/essayer/_drafts/defaults.md

     actually producing journalism people cared about.
 {% endsidenote %}, publishers were obsessed with the latest referral trends, restless in their search for the next big source of eyeballs.
-Part of my job was to wrangle a rubbery spaghetti of referral URLs into comprehensible insights about how much traffic each website or app was sending to publishers.
+Part of my job was to wrangle a rubbery spaghetti of referral {% sc URL %}s into comprehensible insights about how much traffic each website or app was sending to publishers.

 Unsurprisingly, the top 2 spots in the referral rankings invariably went to the duopoly, Google and Facebook, driving an order of magnitude more traffic